NVIDIA/NeMo/docs/sources/source/nlp/asr-improvement.rst

 Importing parameters from pretrained BERT
 -----------------------------------------
 Both encoder and decoder are initialized with pretrained BERT parameters.
 Since BERT language model has the same architecture as transformer encoder, there is no need to do anything additional.
-To prepare decoder parameters from pretrained BERT we wrote a script ``get_decoder_params_from_bert.py`` that downloads BERT parameters from pytorch-transformers repository :cite:`huggingface2019transformers` and maps them into a transformer decoder.
+To prepare decoder parameters from pretrained BERT we wrote a script ``get_decoder_params_from_bert.py`` that downloads BERT parameters from the ``pytorch-transformers`` repository :cite:`huggingface2019transformers` and maps them into a transformer decoder.
 Encoder-decoder attention is initialized with self-attention parameters.
-The script is located under ``nemo/scripts`` directory and accepts 2 arguments:
+The script is located under ``scripts`` directory and accepts 2 arguments:

+* ``--model_name``: e.g. ``bert-base-cased``, ``bert-base-uncased``, etc.
-``--model_name`` (ex. ``bert-base-cased``, ``bert-base-uncased``, etc) and ``--save_to`` (a directory where the parameters will be saved):
+* ``--save_to``: a directory where the parameters will be saved

     .. code-block:: bash